 Around 10am on a Saturday, 5 of us are ready to work on a Python project, and the first item is to decide what to work on.
 No one was really that bothered so we decided on a project that had the most scope – creating a photomosiac web app.
 We decide that we would develop this on Google App Engine and split into two teams – one for the web front end and the other for the image processing backend.

 The first thing we ended up doing was setup the development environments.
 We must have spent the first 2 hours getting python, git, Python Imaging and the App Engine SDK working correctly on all our machines.

 Once we started coding everything went smoothly, with plenty of code being written and pushed to our github repo.
 I had never used git before in a team environment before – only for my own projects where I have 1 developer and 2 branches.
 I was amazed at how easy it is to merge files and push your changes across the network to someone else.

-Following our lunch of Pizza, we made good progress and was ready to start integrating and testing the algorithm in late afternoon.
+Following our lunch, we made good progress and was ready to start integrating and testing the algorithm in late afternoon.
 Then it was time for intense pair debugging to get this working.
 After discovering a few oddities with GAE Image functions, we finally got something basic working by 7pm and continued tweaking it further until 9.

 After the first hack day, I learnt quite a few things:

 - A 9 hour day is actually quite short, so maximise the available time.
 Next time, we will try and select an idea to work on using email, create a skeleton project and ensure everyone can compile and run the project.
 And all this before they arrive on the day.

 - Even in a single day, 5 people can create code that becomes difficult to debug and test.